Important information for enrolled students

 - Your semester of enrollment

 - Name of course and catalog number (both of them!).
 "Name of course" includes the prefix (e.g. "P2.0.1 - Rheology", not just "Rheology").
 Please take the course names from the Module Handbook only.
 First semester students may also use the names listed in the first semester course list.
 The catalog number can be found in the online course catalog (Vorlesungsverzeichnis) and is something like "10035".
 The course names in the Vorlesungsverzeichnis however are at times incorrect or incomplete, so do not use those for course names.
-For project-type courses (e.g. those in P8 and P10), please give also the name of your project supervisor, if you already have one.
+For project-type courses (e.g. those in P8 and P10), state also the name of your project supervisor.

-If you register for fewer than 30 ECTS total in any semester (and provided you have not collected extra ECTS for that semester earlier on), be aware that the earliest you will be able to make up for the missing ECTS is the following academic year, as none of the courses in our program are taught in both Winter and Summer semesters.
-Also, like for too many ECTS, too few ECTS will not be flagged by us as an error.
-Double-check your registration before you submit it.
+If you register for fewer than 30 ECTS total in any semester (and provided you have not collected extra ECTS for that semester earlier on), the earliest you will be able to make up for the missing ECTS is the following academic year, as none of the courses in our program are taught in both Winter and Summer semesters.

 If you have already gotten credit for a course in one module (e.g. "Rheology" in module P2), you cannot register and get credit for that course again in a different module, even if the course name appears again with a different prefix (e.g. P 2.0.1 - Rheology in module P2, and WP 7.0.1 - Rheology in module WP7).
-These exclusions are all listed in the Module Handbook and in Attachment 2 of the Study and Examination Regulations: please pay attention to them.
+These exclusions are all listed in the Module Handbook and in Attachment 2 of the Study and Examination Regulations.

 Also, you cannot register twice for the same course anywhere: for example, even if P9.0.3 is offered multiple times, by different instructors, you may only register for ONE instance of it for credit (by specifying instructor's name and any other information that allows unique identification of the specific course).
 You are of course allowed to take part in as many instances of P9.0.3 as you wish, but you will get credit only for the one that you have declared upfront as your "registered" course.
 The only time when you may pick another P9.0.3 for credit at a later time is when a planned course you had regularly registered for is canceled (i.e. no fault of your own).